 This focus change was congruent time wise with the divestment of HP's measurement technology business, which became Agilent Technologies on November 1, 1999.
 My personal focus has shifted meanwhile to a more external role in representing the Hewlett-Packard HPLC and CE business in contact with universities, contributing to scientific conferences and by publication of papers.

-From November 1, 2000 on these activities became my prime focus.
-I was responsible for managing Agilent Technologies Waldbronn University Relations.
+From November 1, 2000, on these activities became my prime focus.
+I was responsible for managing Agilent Technologies Waldbronn University Relations and External Scientific Collaborations.
 My main duties have been establishing collaborations with academics and customers in liquid phase separation science and in engineering disciplines, new analytical measurement technology evaluation and acquisition besides contributing to separation science.
-Outside of Agilent I have been the chairman of the MSB2006 and MSB2012 symposium, a member of several symposium organization committees and more recently the chairman of best poster award competitions at HPLC, ISC and MSB series of symposia.
+Outside Agilent I have been the chairman of the MSB2006 and MSB2012 symposium, a member of several symposium organization committees and more recently the chairman of the best poster award competitions at HPLC, ISC and MSB series of symposiums.

 In September 2006, I became the first Agilent Technologies Research Fellow in the life science and chemical analysis business groups of Agilent.
 I was involved in setting up the first two Agilent Technical Conferences in 2007 and 2010 (last in the position of program manager).

 I have retired from Agilent Technologies on August 31, 2012.
 Since September 1, I am acting as an independent consultant focusing on liquid phase separations for chemical analysis, like HPLC, UHPLC and Capillary Electrophoresis.
 My emphasis is both on theoretical and basic aspects of the technique but also on very practical issues like coupling of CE with MS. I intend to share my experience, my competence and my wide network in the field with others as deemed appropriate.